Slide It In: Writing and production

 After the album's initial release in the UK, it was heavily criticised for the "double-entendre drenched lyrics and titles for which Whitesnake were already infamous" and for the album mix, which was deemed "resoundingly flat".
 As a result, Geffen Records refused to release the album in the United States unless a new remix was commenced, due to the bad reviews about the production in the UK press.
 Coverdale then flew to Los Angeles to meet up about the change.
 He was first against the idea, but reluctantly agreed with the record label on the condition that Sykes and Murray would re-record the guitar and bass parts, respectively.
 The two then flew to Los Angeles to replace the tracks on 19 January, with the help of famous producer Keith Olsen remixed the album at Goodnight Los Angeles studios, further delaying its American debut.
 As a result, the album had its sound revamped, having a bigger and at the time a more modern sound approach.
 Geffen had sent cassettes for the remixed version to the band that contained some tracks.
 However, Coverdale's initial reaction to the remix was negative, as he was strongly unimpressed, as far as after hearing one track, Galley "threw the cassette against the wall".
 Coverdale recalled, "It sucks as far as I'm concerned and if that goes out, I'm not gonna be with Geffen any more.
 It's dynamically dull, it's lost its British bollocks."
 However, over time, his opinion shifted, and he came to prefer the remix to the original European version, eventually choosing not to play the latter at all.
 He would often listen to the remix at full volume, much to the disappointment of his bandmates.
 "We couldn't stand to hear them over and over like that," Murray remarked.

 While Cozy Powell's drum tracks are virtually not re-recorded but instead increased its clarity into the mix, Sykes' guitar tracks were served as a top layer recorded by Galley and Moody, and would also created some different guitar solos compared to the European version.
 Bassist Neil Murray, who returned to the band, replaced all of the bass tracks recorded by Hodgkinson.
 Bill Cuomo also added additional keyboard parts to the album.
-Sykes ended up did not replace all the guitar tracks, so Moody's tracks were still prevalent in the American version.
+Sykes didn't replace all the guitar tracks, so some of Moody's tracks were still present in the American version.